Affine-Mapping based Variational Ensemble Kalman Filter: Numerical examples

-As is mentioned earlier, the goal of this work is to deal with generic observation models, and in our numerical experiments, we test the proposed method with an observation model that is quite flexible and also commonly used in reality~\cite{capaldi2012parameter}:
+As is mentioned earlier, the goal of this work is to deal with generic observation models, and in our numerical experiments, we test the proposed method with { an observation model that is quite flexible and also commonly used in epidemic modeling and simulation~\cite{capaldi2012parameter}: